asjchen/skyflow_pollution/README.md

 In this project (developed for Stanford University CS 221), we predict pollution levels in a particular location based on historical hourly pollutant and weather data in that location.
-Our general approach involves two types of three-layer neural networks, which we train on a dataset from Northern Taiwan.
+Our general approach involves two types of three-layer neural networks, which we train on a dataset from northern Taiwan.

 To evaluate the performance of our neural networks, we also construct a baseline, a simple algorithm to place a lower bound on our performance, and an